-Travel on the new KTM high-speed ETS trains from Padang Besar to Kuala Lumpur's KL Sentral, cuts the journey time from the Thai border to the Malaysian capital in half, with speeds of up to 160kmh.
+Travel on the new KTM high-speed ETS trains from Padang Besar to Kuala Lumpur's KL Sentral, cuts the journey time from the Thai border to the Malaysian capital in half, with speeds of up to 140 km/h.

-New Padang Besar to KL Sentral ETS Schedule from 18th December 2017:
+New Padang Besar to KL Sentral ETS Schedule from the 16th of July 2019:

 Train numbers starting with EG are ETS Gold Services.

 Train numbers starting with EP are ETS Platinum Services.

 The train route from Padang Besar to Kuala Lumpur takes you directly along the North - South railway line.
 The amount of stops and journey duration depends on the type of service you take.

 To see the full ETS timetable with all the stops click here >

 Tickets can be purchased from any Malaysian mainline station in advance, or you can book your tickets on the day at your departure station (if there are any seats left).